xunker/middleman-target/README.md

 I created Middleman-Target when I was creating a Phonegap/Cordova app and wanted to use the same HTML code base for both iOS and Android and the web.
 I needed an easy way to say:

-* If I'm on iOS, do this.
+* If I'm inside Phonegap on iOS, do this.
-* If I'm on Android, do this.
+* If I'm inside Phonegap on Android, do this.
-* If I'm inside Phonegap (iOS or Android) do this.
+* If I'm inside Phonegap on iOS or Android do this.
-* If I'm running as a real mobile web site in a real browser, do this.
+* If I'm running as a real mobile web site in a real browser (not in Phonegap), do this.

 I created the gem to handle cases like that.
 Then you can specify a target and middleman will build your project according to that target.